blab/ncov-wa-phylodynamics/README.md

 This is equivalent to assuming exponential growth or decline between the effective population sizes at theses time points.

 We then use two different ways to account for correlations between adjacent effective population sizes (N<sub>e</sub>).
-First, we use the classic skyride approach where we assume that the logarithm of adjacent N<sub>e</sub> is normally distributed with mean 0 and an estimated sigma.
+First, we use the classic skyride ([Gill et al][Gill et al]) approach where we assume that the logarithm of adjacent N<sub>e</sub> is normally distributed with mean 0 and an estimated sigma.
-Second, we use an approach where we assume that the differences the growth rates are normally distributed with mean 0 and an estimated sigma.
+Additionally, we use an approach where we assume that the differences the growth rates are normally distributed with mean 0 and an estimated sigma.
 This is equivalent to using an exponential coalescent model with time varying growth rates.
 We implemented this approach as extension to the Bayesian phylogenetics software BEAST2 ([Bouckaert et al][Bouckaert et al]).
 The code for the multi tree coalescent is available here (https://github.com/nicfel/NAB).